manahilnasim/HelloHarmony-Music-Recommendation/README.md

-# HelloHarmony: Enhancing Music Recommendation and Discovery with Machine Learning and Artificial Intelligence
+# HelloHarmony: Emotion-Based Music Recommendation System Using Machine Learning and Artificial Intelligence

 ## By Sophia Mares, Manahil Nasim
 ### University of San Diego